dtransposed/dtransposed.github.io/_posts/2018-05-19-Under-the-hood-LSTM.md

 ---
 layout: post
-title: "Practical tutorial- LSTM neural network: A closer look under the hood"
+title: "Tutorial- LSTM neural network: A closer look under the hood"
 author: "Damian Bogunowicz"
 categories: blog
+excerpt: "The goal of this tutorial is to perform a forward pass through LSTM network using two methods.
+The first approach: use a model from Keras library.
+The second approach: implement the forward pass using only numpy library."
 tags: [deep learning, neural network, tutorial, python, programming, LSTM, recurrent neural network]
 image: underthehood.jpg
 ---